Skip to content

 A patient’s experience of the pain service – this short video (3 minutes) was kindly shared by a patient who attended the NHS Ayrshire & Arran pain service recently.
 It should hopefully give you an idea of the type of help you can expect from the pain clinic.

-A bit about persistent pain
+A bit about persistent, or chronic pain

 Persistent (or chronic) pain is very different from ‘normal’ (or acute) pain, and strategies that work well for managing acute pain are often unhelpful – or worse – when it comes to persistent pain.
 Here is a good overview of how persistent pain differs from normal pain, from the neurosymptoms.org website.
-We have produced a range of booklets locally, introducing some of the concepts and treatment strategies that we use in the pain service.
-These will open as pdf files in a separate window:

 Pain Service Information